Analysis of Oils – Part 2: Phenomenon of Boron Measurement Instability in ICP Testing

 This phenomenon was causing frustration for end users, and ultimately triggering costly and time-consuming sample reruns.
 When you are trying to get a fighter jet back in the sky, or a mining operation back up and running, delays can be dangerous and expensive.
 In oil analysis, accurate and timely results are an essential component of ensuring safe operations.

 In an effort to #GoBeyondTheStandard and help our customers solve this problem, as well as better understand the science behind it, we launched a research and development project to determine the root cause(s) of the drop-out, starting by attempting to recreate the phenomenon labs were seeing.
 On the first day the working level standards were prepared, as in our previous quality assurance testing, the percent recovery for boron was found to be acceptable (in this case measuring at 101% - see graph below).
 However, after just one full day of the sample being left open in the lab to atmospheric exposure, the percent recovery dropped significantly, just as our customers reported.

-Next week we will explore this VHG R&D project in more detail.
+Next article we will explore this VHG R&D project in more detail.
 We know there are many variables involved with ICP analysis of metallo-organics, ranging from the type of raw starting material down to the diluent chosen by the end user.
 But what exactly was causing the boron to drop out over time in diluted standards, and how was it linked to the duration of time the working standard was left open?

 Can’t wait to find out?
 Click here to download the full Analysis of Oils: Understanding Chemical Stability & ICP Matrix Effects technical paper.